-Affinity tagged TUBEs allow for identification and characterization of polyubiquitin proteins by western blotting, as well as isolation of proteins for downstream proteomic studies.
-TUBE 1 and TUBE 2 are derived from different ubiquitin-binding domains and as such may exhibit slight differences in their binding to specific polyubiquitinated target proteins.
-However, these differences are typically inconsequential.
-In general, the binding profiles are very similar.
-Both TUBE 1 and TUBE 2 bind to K6-, K11-, K48- and K63-linked polyubiquitin.
+TUBE 1 and TUBE 2 are derived from different ubiquitin binding domains and as such may exhibit slight differences in their binding to specific polyubiquitinated target proteins.
+However, these differences are typically inconsequential, as their binding profiles are generally very similar.
+Both TUBE 1 and TUBE 2 bind to K6-, K11-, K48-, and K63-linked polyubiquitin.